-Infants and children usually experience symptoms to cow’s milk allergy (CMA) in their first few months which can cause health issues as cow’s milk and dairy contain essential nutrients including proteins, minerals and vitamins which are essential for growth as well as bone and dental health.
+Infants and children usually experience with a cow’s milk allergy (CMA) usually experience symptoms in their first few months which can cause health issues as cow’s milk and dairy contain essential nutrients including proteins, minerals and vitamins which are essential for growth as well as bone and dental health.

 Cow’s milk allergy is one of the most common food allergies to affect babies and young children in the United Kingdom.
 It affects around 3-6% of infants and young children and often is not diagnosed or takes many months to be diagnosed.
 Symptoms can be immediate or delayed and occur after being exposed to cow’s milk.
 Usually, a child will react to cow’s milk protein when introduced to a formula or weaning food.
 However, a child may react after breastfeeding if they are very sensitive to traces of cow’s milk protein found in the breastmilk.

 Allergic symptoms can affect one or more of the body’s systems, including the skin, tummy and, less commonly, breathing or blood circulation.